scvalex/ltc/docs/final.md

 Note that the first of the two items we would like to prove is a negative---we are attempting to prove that something does not happen.
 Since this is hard to do in practice, we will settle for tests that show that it does not happen in the common cases.
-On the other hand, the second item is a positive, so we will give a mathematical proof for it.

 ## Empirical Correctness